hausdorf/bregman/README.md

    * (*e.g.*, start with a point, extend it)
      - [John] Guess who forgot to do this?

+4. [John] Code up non-streaming case.

-4. Find out how to use the package
+5. Find out how to use the package
    * [Alex] Given a ball a right-ball in a convex measure, *e.g.*, { x | D(x, c) \le r }, determine how to feed this to the package.